samsam47/conquering_audience_Hacker_News/README.md

-This project aims to determine what are the basics key to success when you post on a social network tech-oriented.
+This project aims to determine what are the basic key to success when you post on a social network tech-oriented.

 What is the best to generate answers : show_posts or ask_posts ?
 What time slot should you prefer to post ?